 Wickaboxet Wildlife Management Area is a 8 mile lightly trafficked loop trail located near West Greenwich, Rhode Island that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from March until December.
+The trail is primarily used for hiking and is best used from March until December.
 Dogs are also able to use this trail.

 hiked the southeast side to flat top tree area where anchored structure was.
 Paralleled original in point dumped at bouldering rock and back to parking area.
 GREAT time GOOD hike with varying degrees of challenge.